Day Trips & Weekend Excursions

 It is strongly suggested that you call ahead to be sure someone is available to help you tour the restored homestead.
 Schedule your tour by calling: (270) 274-9579 or (270) 256-1430.

 Directions to the Monroe Home Place: From the museum, take the William H Natcher Parkway, heading south.
 Take the Hartford/Beaver Dam exit and head toward Hartford.
-Follow the brown signs to the Home Place, which is located on Highway 62.
+Follow the brown signs to the Monroe Home Place, which is located on Highway 62 at the big sign for “Jerusalem Ridge.”

 Visit the Historic Rosine Barn

 Just past the Monroe Home Place is the historic barn at Rosine.
 Every Friday night, rain or shine, you can visit the barn for an authentic, bluegrass music jamboree.
-There’s jamming in the general store and out in the parking lot.
+There’s jamming in the general store’s parking lot.
 If you want to play onstage, just sign up inside the barn.
 If you just want to jam in the parking lot, get out your instrument and join in!

 Rosine, Kentucky, is where Bill Monroe grew up.
 It is also where Bill, his siblings, and his parents are buried.
 Also buried in the Rosine Cemetery is Monroe’s greatest musical influence, his Uncle Pen.
 The gravesites are well worth a visit.
 You can also see the little country church where Bill Monroe’s funeral was conducted, or mail a letter home from the Bill Monroe Post Office.